nickeblewis/nicklewis.net.7/blog-drafts/write52-5.md

 - Last week I did promise another story behind the photo, so here is that section and it will appear weekly as part of this new format
   - Funchal
 	- story behind it
+	- gear used
+	- Edited down on an iPad Pro using Lumafusion which was a fabulous experience

 If you missed my previous Write52 blog posts, here they are: